DaraenYu/DaraenYu/README.md

-### Hi there 👋!
+# Hi there 👋!
 My name is Christophe!

-## 3rd year Multimedia Student
+🎓 I'm a 3rd year Multimedia Student

-🌍 I'm currently living in Montreal, Quebec
+🌍 I'm living in Montreal, Quebec
 🌱 I’m currently learning React<br>
 🤝 I’m open to collaborate on UI/UX Design and Web Development<br>
 💬 You can contact me at christopheleamtouch@gmail.com<br>